-- 8.1 None of the Draft Orleton and Richards Castle Neighbourhood Plan (March 2016) policies were concluded to be likely to have a significant effect on the River Wye SAC.
-Based on assumptions and information contained within the Orleton and Richards Castle Neighbourhood Plan, Herefordshire Core Strategy and the HRA for the Core Strategy all of the NDP policies were found to be unlikely to result in significant effects on the River Wye SAC and Downton Gorge SAC. - 8.2 In many cases this is because the policy itself would not result in development, i.e., it related instead to criteria for development.
+- 8.1 None of the Draft Yarpole NDP (March 2016) policies were concluded to be likely to have a significant effect on the River Wye SAC no on the Downton Gorge SAC.
+Based on assumptions and information contained within the Yarpole Plan, Herefordshire Core Strategy and the latest version of the HRA for the Core Strategy all of the NDP policies were found to be unlikely to result in significant effects on the River Wye SAC and Downton Gorge SAC. - 8.2 In many cases this is because the policy itself would not result in development, i.e., it related instead to criteria for development.
 In a number of cases the policies also included measures to help support the natural environment, including biodiversity and therefore no significant effect conclusion could be reached.
-In addition, these policies have the potential to mitigate some of the possible adverse effects arising from other policies. - 8.3 The plan is criteria based, however it does allocate three sites for development in Orleton and two sites in Richards Castle.
-All of the growth proposed on these sites are small scale and within the proportionate growth figures of the Core Strategy therefore were found unlikely to result in significant effects on the River Wye SAC. - 8.4 Dwr Cymru Welsh Water (DCWW) has stated for the Core Strategy that there is sufficient existing permitted headroom in the Sewerage Treatment works serving the Orleton and Richards Castle area at present to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
-In addition, the preparation of the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.5 It is unlikely that the Orleton and Richards Castle Plan will have any in-combination effects with any Plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Housing Market Area in the Herefordshire Core Strategy and all of the proposed housing sites will be fairly small scale. - 8.6 It is therefore concluded that the Orleton and Richards Castle Plan will not have a likely significant effect on the River Wye (inc River Lugg) SAC nor on Downton Gorge SAC. - 8.7 Any further amendments to policies (post April 2016) will be rescreened if required and an addendum to this report will be produced.
+In addition, these policies have the potential to mitigate some of the possible adverse effects arising from other policies. - The plan is very much criteria based, however it does allocate three sites for development, two in Yarpole and one in Bircher. - 8.4 Dwr Cymru Welsh Water (DCWW) has stated for the Core Strategy that there is currently no permitted headroom in the Sewerage Treatment works serving the Luston and Yarpole area, however it is investigating options that might make sufficient headroom available to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
+In addition, the preparation of the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.5 It is unlikely that the Yarpole Group NDP will have any in-combination effects with any Plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Housing Market Area in the Herefordshire Core Strategy and all of the proposed housing sites will be of a small scale. - 8.6 It is therefore concluded that the Yarpole Group NDP will not have a likely significant effect on the River Wye SAC nor on the Downton Gorge SAC. - 8.7 Any further amendments to policies (post March 2016) will be rescreened if required and an addendum to this report will be produced.